 By their nature residence halls are noisy places due to the density of residents.
 All students are expected to show consideration for other residents.
 Residents should feel welcome to ask neighbors to turn down stereos, musical instruments, televisions, etc. and residents should respect these requests.
+Amplified music must be off by 1:00AM daily.
 At the start of each year, hall, floor or wing communities may decide to set quiet hours to establish a shared community standard in how the individuals within the area define reasonable times to be noisy.